arlantat/teamfight-tactician/README.md

 # convenient-bot

 A random bot.
 - Have fun with TFT.
+Lookup players, matches, and see ranked stats.